 Guidelines for submitting abstracts

-- Alzheimer Europe will accept submission of abstracts for oral or poster presentations.
-Please indicate on the form, whether you wish to present in person in Bucharest or virtually..
+- Alzheimer Europe will accept submission of abstracts for oral (in-person or virtual), quick oral (in-person) or poster (in-person) presentations.

-- Please note that in person oral presentations will be for 10-12 minutes followed by 3 to 5 minutes of questions.
+- Please note that oral presentations will be for 10-12 minutes followed by 3 to 5 minutes of questions.

 - Virtual oral presentations will need to be pre-recorded and should be 5-10 minutes.